react-navigation/react-navigation.github.io/docs/material-top-tab-navigator.md

 * `backBehavior` - Should the back button cause a tab switch to the initial tab?
 If yes, set to `initialRoute`, otherwise `none`.
 Defaults to `initialRoute` behavior.
 * `swipeEnabled` - Whether to allow swiping between tabs.
 * `animationEnabled` - Whether to animate when changing tabs.
+* `lazy` - Defaults to `false`.
+If `true`, tabs are rendered only when they are made active or on peek swipe.
+When `false`, all tabs are rendered immediately.
+* `optimizationsEnabled` - Whether to wrap scenes into [`<ResourceSavingScene />`](https://github.com/react-navigation/react-navigation-tabs/blob/master/src/views/ResourceSavingScene.js) to move the scene out of the screen once it's unfocused, it improves memory usage.
 * `initialLayout` - Optional object containing the initial `height` and `width`, can be passed to prevent the one frame delay in [react-native-tab-view](https://github.com/react-native-community/react-native-tab-view#avoid-one-frame-delay) rendering.
 * `tabBarComponent` - Optional, override the component to use as the tab bar.
 * `tabBarOptions` - An object with the following properties: